critical-links/c3-apps-starter/TUTORIAL.md

 ## Final Notes

-done! we have create a simple c3app, deploy, install and uninstall it.
+Done! we have created a simple c3app, deployed, installed and uninstalled it.